bpmn-io/bpmn.io/src/blog/2023/001-form-js-0.10.0.md

 Read through the [full changelog](https://github.com/bpmn-io/form-js/blob/master/packages/form-js/CHANGELOG.md#0100) to learn about all issues that we addressed with `form-js@0.10.0`.

 Did we miss anything?
 Did you spot a bug, or would you like to suggest an improvement?
-Reach out to us via [our forums](https://forum.bpmn.io/), tweet us [@bpmn_io](https://twitter.com/bpmn_io) or file an issue you found in [the form-js issue tracker](https://github.com/bpmn-io/form-js/issues).
+Reach out to us via [our forums](https://forum.bpmn.io/), toot us on [Mastodon](https://fosstodon.org/@bpmn_io) or file an issue you found in [the form-js issue tracker](https://github.com/bpmn-io/form-js/issues).

 Get the latest Forms modeling toolkit pre-packaged or as source code via [npm](https://www.npmjs.com/package/@bpmn-io/form-js) or [unpkg](https://unpkg.com/@bpmn-io/form-js).